 We all know how important it is for kids to wash their hands so the whole family doesn't get sick.
-But convincing them to scrub those hands with soap isn't always easy.
-Change their view of cleaning up and teach children how to wash their hands in five easy steps.
+But convincing them to scrub those hands thoroughly with soap isn't always easy.
+Change their view of cleaning up with fun ways to teach kids how to wash their hands in five quick steps.

 1. Sing a Song

 Get kids to wash their hands properly and have a good time doing so.
-To wash their hands properly, your children need at least 20 soapy seconds.
+To wash their hands effectively, your children need at least 20 soapy seconds in hot water.

 That's about as long as you need to sing the alphabet song, Old MacDonald or Happy Birthday.
-Sing it together as your kids lather up.
+Set a timer and sing together as your kids lather up.

 2. Make Colored Soaps